 Dr. Harahsheh joined Children's National in September 2008 after completing his residency and fellowship training at the Children's Hospital of Michigan.
-Dr. Harahsheh is board certified in pediatric cardiology, a fellow of the American Academy of Pediatrics and the American College of Cardiology, and a member of the American Heart Association and the American Medical Association.
 He received his doctorate of medicine from the University of Jordan-College of Medicine, Amman, Jordan.
-Dr. Harahsheh is director of resident education in the Division of Cardiology and is active in inpatient and outpatient care as well in the preventive cardiology program with a focus on hyperlipidemia.
+Dr. Harahsheh is director of resident education in our division and is active in inpatient and outpatient care as well in the preventive cardiology program with a focus on hyperlipidemia.
 He is active in the Joint Council on Congenital Heart Disease's National Pediatric Cardiology Quality Improvement Collaborative.